 Our research deals with the development of theoretical methods at the interface of chemistry, biology, physics, and materials science.
 In particular, approaches derived from quantum mechanics have been in the focus of our work.
-We use various methods including wavefunction- and density functional theory-based approaches as well as ab initio molecular dynamics, Quantum Monte Carlo, and quantum mechanics/molecular mechanics.
+We use various methods including wavefunction- and density functional theory-based approaches as well as ab initio molecular dynamics, enhanced sampling methods, Quantum Monte Carlo, and quantum mechanics/molecular mechanics.
 Applications encompass a broad range of systems ranging from (bio-)molecules and functional coordination compounds to condensed phase systems and solar light-driven processes.

 Master thesis, PhD or Postdoc positions